Qualified doctors Certified medications Online consultation with aftercare

 The hormones oestrogen and progesterone play a role in many important bodily functions, including the cardiovascular system.
 Hormonal changes can lead to fluctuations in blood pressure, which can make you feel dizzy and lightheaded.
 Shifting oestrogen and progesterone levels also affect blood circulation in the inner ear.
 This, too, can cause dizziness.

-Dizziness can also result from other factors.
+There are also other factors to consider, such as other symptoms of menopause.
 For example, hot flashes can cause dizziness, because you lose electrolytes when you sweat, causing an electrolyte imbalance.
 This imbalance can affect blood pressure and trigger dizziness or make it worse.

 Shifting hormones around menopause can also affect blood sugar levels and make it more difficult to keep them stable.
 Fluctuations in blood sugar can cause dizziness and lightheadedness.